Last Modified: February 26, 2014

 The second school of thought is to connect the ground lead to the battery's chassis ground point.
 The negative lead doesn't need to be fused in this case.
 Both methods work equally well (unless you're running high power).
 However, on most newer vehicles with idle engine shutoff, both methods require scrutiny, high power or not.

 Starting about 2002, manufacturers have begun monitoring the current load, and voltage of the electrical system.
-These so-called Electrical Load Detectors (ELD) use a Hall device incorporated into the main wiring harness fuse, or in the battery's negative lead.
+These so-called Electrical Load Detectors (ELD) use a Hall device incorporated into the main wiring harness fuse, in the battery's negative lead, or in some cases incorporated into one of the battery connectors.
 The measured data is fed to the engine CPU (known by a variety of names).
 This not only allows more precise fuel-air adjustments for changing accessory loads (AC for example), the condition of the battery, over its lifetime, can also be accurately monitored.
 In some cases, BMW for example, if the battery is replaced the engine CPU must be reprogrammed.
 While a rarity in the industry today, that may change in the near future.

 The engine compartments of modern passenger vehicles, are getting rather crowded.
 Thus some manufacturers are relocating the battery elsewhere in the vehicle.
 As a result, special connections are installed, called Jump Points.
 As the name implies, they're used as connection points when jump starting a vehicle with a dead battery.
 Mercedes Benz, Volkswagon, and others have used jump points for some time, and thus recommend they be used to power ancillary equipment (radios, high-power stereos, etc.).
 In some cases, they have pre-threaded holes specifically for the purpose.
 Because these jump points are adequately wired to handle heavy starting loads, they are convenient connections points for amateur radio gear.
 But that is not the whole story.

-It should be obvious that either school of thought may or may not fit a specific case, depending on where the ELD is located.
-Until automobile manufacturers update their two way radio wiring suggestions, it is up to us amateurs to use caution when wiring our transceivers and amplifiers to assure we do not circumvent or bypass Battery Monitoring Systems or Voltage Quality Modules.
+It should be obvious that either school of thought with respect to the ground connection, may or may not fit a specific case, depending on where the ELD is located.
 It may be as simple as routing the wiring through the ELD in some cases.
-In any case, contacting your dealer service personnel may be the correct approach.
+But until automobile manufacturers update their two way radio wiring suggestions, it is up to us amateurs to use caution when wiring our transceivers and amplifiers to assure we do not circumvent or bypass Battery Monitoring Systems.
+Further, Voltage Quality Modules should not be used to power amateur radio, no matter the current draw.
+If you have any doubt, contacting your dealer service personnel is the correct approach.
 However, be advised that they may know less about the subject than you do!
-It always pays to purchase a service manual for your vehicle.
+Thus, it always pays to purchase a service manual for your vehicle.

 Starting with the 2014 models, Mazda has added yet another level of frustration with their new i-ELOOP system.
-It features a large ultra-capacitor (read that as multi-Farad), a varying-voltage alternator (up to 25 volts output), a 50 amp rated DC-DC converter, and a whole lot of computing power!
+It features a large double-layer ultra-capacitor, a varying-voltage alternator (up to 25 volts output), a 50 amp rated DC-DC converter, and a whole lot of computing power!
 When the vehicle slows, the alternator provides regen-braking which charges up the ultra-capacitor, which in turn goes to the DC-DC converter which runs the accessories.
-Any left over is used to charge the battery.
+Any left over is used to charge the battery, and provide a ≈10% increase in city driving mileage ratings.

 The bottom line is, that the power leads from any amateur gear, must be connected in such a way to avoid bypassing any Battery Monitoring System (BMS), and/or overloading any DC-DC converter, and/or interfering with the Electrical Load Detector (ELD).
 The only viable recourse it appears, is to have an open dialog with (knowledgable) dealer service personnel, and/or the factory representative so assigned.